-- Graduate/Professional students who are enrolled at least half-time may borrow up to the cost of education minus other aid.
+- Graduate/Professional students who are enrolled at least half-time (six or more credits) may borrow up to the cost of education minus other aid.

 - Repayment of the GradPLUS loan begins on the date of the last disbursement.
 Under certain circumstances, deferment and forbearance options may be available.
 Interest continues to accrue and must be paid during periods of deferment or forbearance.